PythonOptimizers/SuiteSparse.py/README.md

 Cython/Python interface to [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html).

-You can use any library that implements sparse matrices but :program:`SuiteSparse.py` is really well integrated with [CySparse](https://github.com/PythonOptimizers/cysparse).
+You can use any library that implements sparse matrices but `SuiteSparse.py` is really well integrated with [CySparse](https://github.com/PythonOptimizers/cysparse).

 ## Announcements

 ## Dependencies

-Althought :program:`SuiteSparse.py` has been optimized to use sparse matrices from [CySparse](https://github.com/PythonOptimizers/cysparse), you don't have to install :program:`CySparse`!
+Althought `SuiteSparse.py` has been optimized to use sparse matrices from [CySparse](https://github.com/PythonOptimizers/cysparse), you don't have to install `CySparse`!

 ## Installation